Bharatha people: History

 They were traditionally occupied in seatrade, pearl diving and fishing.
 They included the chiefs of the coastal regions, who ruled there as subordinates of the Pandyan kings.
 The Muslims of Kayalpatnam obtained a lease on pearl fishery by Marthanda Varma.
-The Bharatas aligned with the Portuguese and overthrew the overlordship by the Muslims and for return were over 20,000 Bharathas converted to Roman Catholicism by the saint Francis Xavier.
+The Bharatas aligned with the Portuguese and overthrew the overlordship by the Muslims and for return were over 20,000 Bharathas converted to Roman Catholicism in 1535.

 Several hundreds of Christian converted Bharathas were brought from Indian mainland to the western shores of Sri Lanka by the Portuguese to wrest control on the pearl trade.
 Cankili I, king of Jaffna Kingdom, ordered the death of 600 Christian Bharathas who were settled in the Mannar District.

 Paravar are to be found all over Sri Lanka.
 Amongst Sri Lankan Tamils Paravar are still a fishing and trading caste although commonly confused with the Karaiyar.
 The Bharatas or Bharatakula identity is maintained by a relatively prosperous merchant group from India that settled amongst the Sinhalese in the Negombo area.